LukeNarke/LukeNarke/README.md

 - 👋 Hello, I'm @LukeNarke
-- 👀 I'm a Remote React Developer, specializing in NextJS and TailwindCSS
+- 👀 A Remote React Developer, specializing in NextJS and TailwindCSS
 - 📫 Please contact me via email at: LNarke@gmail.com
 - 😄 My personal / portfolio website is: https://lukenarke.netlify.app/
 - ✅ To see one of my freelancce company's website that I've built completely by myself visit: https://kobrastancepublishing.com/